 With the addition of new varieties each year, the possibilities for creating beautiful banks of color in your garden with Encore® Azalea are continually expanding.
 But with an extensive array of Encore®Azaleas from which to choose, gardeners may feel a bit overwhelmed.
-To simplify matters, here’s an introductory course covering all 31 varieties of Encore Azalea.
+To simplify matters, here’s an introductory course covering more than 30 varieties of Encore Azaleas.

 “The real excitement occurred when I crossed the summer blooming azaleas with traditional spring bloomers.
 I couldn’t believe how long they bloomed.”

 The family groups below sprung from Lee’s discovery, and serve as a guidepost to differentiating among Encore Azalea varieties.
 While they may include contrasting bloom colors, they primarily share similar growth habits.
 As you become more familiar with each family and its features, you will be well equipped to design a landscape featuring Encore Azalea varieties with similar, or purposely contrasting, growth habits.